|

 Items without Use

-the order they are received.
-That is in the order they appear in the
+in the order they are received.
+That is in the order they appear in

-list of item.
+the list of item.
 Then indexed items are drawn in index order.
-That is in
+That

 The index name under Use